 Credit cards will likely remain where they are, at least for the time being.
 Given the state of the economy, credit-card companies are concerned about potentially higher delinquency rates.
 Their write-offs tend to be higher in tough economic times.

 The car industry is going through a hard economic situation globally and so does here in Canada, although sluggish export results in low production, high prices and cut jobs the government has taken timely steps to improve its efficiency in a way domestic sales on car prices will stay at a moderate level.
 So, car loans seem to have remained fairly steady.

 - Canadian Consumer Having A Lines Of Credit!

 Reduction in the prime rate leads to immediate savings for those who have variable-rate mortgages, lines of credit and other floating interest rate loans.
 If your line of credit is tied to the prime rate and you are paying interest only, your payment will decrease.
 If you have a set payment, more of it will be applied to the principal and less to the interest.

 - Is It A Best Time For The Investors!

-In trading business, your success depends on your purchase, that’s why big companies have more margins in their sales than the smaller companies because they cant get the benefits associated with the bulk purchases.
-Anyhow, it’s a best time especially for those who are having a right investment plan or opportunity where they can reinvest their borrowed money on such low interest rate.
-Although, most of the people will also planning to take advantage of more low interest rate by a half-percentage point which is expected to fall in June 10, 2009.
-But remember this next interest rate fall is not confirmed because it will only implemented if economy required to keep moving.
-But if you have a right investment today, tomorrow you may not, so don’t pass it away I guess I can see it being somewhat attractive.
+In the trading business, your success depends on your purchase, that’s why big companies have more margins in their sales than the smaller companies because they can’t get the benefits associated with the bulk purchases.
+Anyhow, it’s the best time especially for those who are having the right investment plan or opportunity where they can reinvest their borrowed money at such a low-interest rate.
+Although, most of the people will also planning to take advantage of a more low-interest rate by a half-percentage point which is expected to fall on June 10, 2009.
+But remember this next interest rate fall is not confirmed because it will only be implemented if the economy required to keep moving.
+But if you have the right investment today, tomorrow you may not, so don’t pass it away I guess I can see it being somewhat attractive.